• Skip to primary navigation

 Why This Recipe Works

-Listen, I get it.
-Weeknights are chaos.
-You need something quick, something the kids will actually eat without bribery, and something that doesn’t require a culinary degree.
-These loaded fiesta potato bowls tick all those boxes, and then some!
+Weeknights?
+Pure chaos.
+You need something quick, something the kids won’t fight you on (maybe), something that doesn’t require a culinary degree from France or whatever.
+These loaded fiesta potato bowls check every single box.

-I first threw this together on a whim when I had leftover taco meat and a bag of potatoes threatening to sprout.
-My husband, the pun-loving history teacher, declared it “a historical achievement in deliciousness.”
-The kids?
-They actually asked for seconds.
-That, my friends, is a win.
+First made this on a whim with leftover taco meat and potatoes about to sprout.
+My husband (the pun-loving history teacher) called it “a historical achievement in deliciousness.”
+The kids asked for seconds.
+That’s a win in any universe.

 Ingredients